 Buying a second home

-Whether you're investing, downgrading or buying a holiday house you can use the equity in your home to buy a second property.
-Here are your options.
+As a home owner, you can use the equity in your home to buy a second property.
+There are several ways you can do it.

 How does equity work when buying a second home?